Improve your marketing strategy with an insightful book

 The Definitive Guide to Strategic Content Marketing : Perspectives, Issues, Challenges and Solutions – Lazar Dzamic & Justin Kirby

 Everyone talks about the changes in the marketing and publishing industries, but very few have a bird’s-eye view of them.
-There are a lot of how-to books about content, for example, but Lazar Dzamic and Justin Kirby thought that the strategic side of the debate, the whole philosophy of the new ways of marketing, was missing.
+There are a lot of how-to books about content, but Lazar Dzamic and Justin Kirby thought that the strategic side of the debate, the whole philosophy of the new ways of marketing was missing.
+That’s why this comes in as one of the best marketing books to read in 2020.

 The more they researched it, the more they realised that they were talking less about content as a department, as one particular deliverable, and more about the future of marketing.